Frequently asked questions

 Yes.
 I am continuing to work with clients at this time, however my normal way of working has been affected.

-I work out of Clarity wellbeing clinic which is a COVID-19 compliant facility.
+I work out of a therapy room which is in a seperate building at the back of my home.
+Access is via an outdoor back gate.
 I am confident that the measures in place enable me to work as safetly as possible, however as I'm sure you will understand we cannot iliminate all risk.
-Some temporary changes include temperature checks, sanitising hands on entry, logging in and wearing face coverings on entry to the building.
+Some temporary changes include temperature checks, sanitising hands on entry, and wearing face coverings on entry to the building.

 Some of the things worth considering/discussing together before you book a session are: